 A credit card is a convenient way for a company to make payments but lacks the same control over expenditures possessed by other means of payment (bank transfers and checks).

-The purpose of this protocol is to arrange company credit card for purchases for the company including the method of payments, the documents required, and the method of supervision of expenditures.
+The purpose of this policy is to arrange company credit cards for purchases for the company including the method of payments, the documents required, and the method of supervision of expenditures.

 A company card is a credit card linked to the company's bank account that is issued in a specific person’s name.
 That person is responsible for the use of the card.
 Company credit cards will be issued only to senior managers and the relevant employees who are purchasing coordinators in various areas (development, materials, etc.).